neuschaefer/reform-handbook/src/source/parts.rst

 To be able to flash the firmware to the keyboard, the ATMega has to be in a special mode where it identifies as an "Atmega DFU bootloader" USB device.

-Toggle the programming DIP switch SW84 to "ON" and press the reset button SW83.
+Remove the keyboard's frame and toggle the programming DIP switch SW84 on the keyboard to "ON".
+Then press the reset button SW83.
+Before doing this, you need a means to start the flashing command without the internal keyboard.
+You can use an external USB keyboard, or use the trackball/trackpad to copy and paste the flash command and a newline.

 The keyboard will reappear as a Atmel DFU bootloader USB device.
 You can then upload your new firmware by executing: